Ways to sell your car online

 Selling your car online is easier — and safer — than ever.
-There are numerous online dealerships that offer legitimate ways to sell your car quickly.
-Most allow you to submit some basic information and pictures before quoting you a set amount.
+Numerous online dealerships offer legitimate ways to sell your car quickly.
+Most allow you to submit basic information and pictures before quoting you a set amount.

 There are two main ways to sell your car online: through an online dealership or by listing it on a marketplace.
 The first option is similar to going to a dealership in person.
-You will submit information about your vehicle and get a quote — though with an online dealer, this quote is generally not negotiable.
+You will submit information about your vehicle and get a quote.
+With an online dealer, this quote is not generally negotiable.

-If you choose to list your vehicle on a marketplace, you will be opening yourself up to private sales.
+If you list your vehicle on a marketplace, you will open yourself up to private sales.
 These may get you more money, but it involves more work and handling all the paperwork yourself.

 Online dealers